OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 > This model is not supported by Office 2013 clients.
 Use the [Common API model](office-javascript-api-object-model.md) to work with those Office versions.
 For full platform availability notes, see [Office Add-in host and platform availability](../overview/office-add-in-availability.md).

 > [!TIP]
-> The examples in this page use the Excel JavaScript APIs, but the concepts equally apply to Excel, OneNote, Visio, and Word JavaScript APIs.
+> The examples in this page use the Excel JavaScript APIs, but the concepts also apply to OneNote, Visio, and Word JavaScript APIs.

 ## Asynchronous nature of the promise-based APIs